Discover Amsterdam

 Image from Koen Smilde

-A quieter, quainter version of Amsterdam, the nearby city of Haarlem offers it all!
-There are windmills, impressive churches and cathedrals, canal cruises, hidden medieval courtyards (or ‘hofjes’) and the Jopen craft beer brewery.
-Visit on a Saturday, when a weekly market springs up around the Grote Kerk, surrounded by quaint cafes and restaurants.
+A quieter, quainter version of Amsterdam, the nearby city of Haarlem, offers it all!
+There are windmills, impressive churches and cathedrals, canal cruises, unmissable art museums, hidden medieval courtyards (or ‘hofjes’) and charming craft beer breweries.
+Visit on a Saturday, when a weekly market springs up around the Grote Kerk, surrounded by quaint cafes and restaurants with buzzing terraces.